favalot/genassist4j/.github/PULL_REQUEST_TEMPLATE.md

 ## Contribution Checklist

-  - Make sure that the pull request corresponds to a [GITHUB is
+  - Make sure that the pull request corresponds to a [GITHUB issue](https://github.com/HamaWhiteGG/autogen4j/issues).

+  - Name the pull request in the form "[Fe